gabrielpantoja-cl/degux.cl/README.md

     npx prisma db push
     ```

-## Known Issues
+## Known Issues 🐛
-- On mobile view, next image does not optimize the home image properly
+- On mobile view, next image does not optimize the home image properly 📱
-- When creating a new reference, a duplicate success message appears
+- When creating a new reference, a duplicate success message appears 📨
-- Post-login redirection needs optimization
+- Post-login redirection needs optimization 🔄
-- The creation form needs improved validation
+- The creation form needs improved validation ✅

-## In Development
+## In Development 🚀
-- Implementation of robust error handling
+- Implementation of robust error handling 🛠️
-- Improvement of form validation system
+- Improvement of form validation system 📝
-- Optimization of the authentication flow
+- Optimization of the authentication flow 🔄
-- Caching system to improve performance
+- Caching system to improve performance ⚡

-## Database
+## Database 🗄️
-We use PostgreSQL + Prisma ORM.
+We use PostgreSQL + Prisma ORM with the PostGIS extension.
 The current schema includes:
-- **users**: Information of authenticated users
+- **users**: Information of authenticated users 👤
-- **referenciales**: Real estate reference data
+- **referenciales**: Real estate reference data, including spatial data managed with PostGIS 🗺️
-- **accounts**: OAuth account management
+- **accounts**: OAuth account management 🔐

-## Contributions
+## Contributions 🤝
 Project inspired by various open-source repositories.
 Contributions are welcome via pull requests.

-## License
+## License 📄
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## System Diagram
+## System Diagram 🖼️
 ![System Diagram](public/images/diagrama_sistema.png)